 Following the jury verdict, the trial court awarded Moore attorneys’ fees of $2,114,434, based on the jury’s finding that Teed had violated Business and Professions Code Section 7160, and costs of $104,498.
 After deducting for offsets based on Moore’s settlements with other defendants, judgment was entered against Teed for $3,153,254.
 Ouch.

 On appeal, Teed attacked the judgment on several grounds.
-First, Teed argued that the jury could not award both the difference between the promised renovation costs of $900,000 and the actual costs to do the same work in 2011-2012 (also known as benefit-of-the-bargain damages) and the cost of to replace the foundation (also known as out-of-pocket damages).
+First, Teed argued that the jury could not award both the difference between the promised renovation costs of $900,000 and the actual costs to do the same work in 2011-2012 (also known as benefit-of-the-bargain damages) in addition to the cost of to replace the foundation (also known as out-of-pocket damages).
 The Court of Appeals disagreed.

 The Court of Appeals explained that “[t]here are two measures of damages for fraud: out-of-pocket and benefit of the bargain.”
 “The ‘out-of-pocket’ measure of damages,” explained the Court, “is directed to restoring the plaintiff to the financial position enjoyed by him prior to the fraudulent transaction, and thus awards the difference in actual value at the time of the transaction between what the plaintiff gave and what he received.”